Anal Cancer

 Melanoma

 These cancers start in cells in the skin or anal lining that make the brown pigment called melanin.
 Only a very small number of anal cancers are melanomas.
-Melanomas are far more common on the skin in other parts of the body.
+Melanomas are far more common on the skin of other parts of the body.
 If melanomas are found at an early stage (before they have grown deeply into the skin or spread to lymph nodes) they can be removed with surgery, and the outlook for long-term survival is very good.
 But because anal melanomas are hard to see, most are found at a later stage.

 Gastrointestinal stromal tumor (GIST)

-These cancers are much more common in the stomach or small intestine, and rarely start in the anal region.
+These cancers are much more common in the stomach or small intestine and rarely start in the anal region.
 When these tumors are found at an early stage, they are removed with surgery.
 If they have spread beyond the anus, they can be treated with drug therapy.
 For more information, see Gastrointestinal Stromal Tumor (GIST).

-Some changes in the anal mucosa are harmless at first, but later might turn into cancer.
-These are called pre-cancers.
-Pre-cancers might also be called dysplasia.
+Some changes in the anal mucosa are harmless at first but later might turn into cancer.
+These are called precancers.
+Precancers might also be called dysplasia.
 Some warts, for example, contain areas of dysplasia that can develop into cancer.

-Dysplasia in cells of the anus is called anal intraepithelial neoplasia (AIN) or anal squamous intraepithelial lesions (SILs).
 Depending on how the cells look, AIN or anal SIL can be divided into 2 groups:

 • High-grade SIL (or grade 2 AIN or grade 3 AIN): The cells in high-grade SIL look abnormal.
-High-grade SIL is less likely to go away without treatment and, with time, could become cancer.
+High-grade SIL is less likely to go away without treatment and, over time, could become cancer.
 It needs to be watched closely and some cases of high-grade SIL need to be treated.

 Polyps